brandonhellman/webextension-create/README.md

 cd my-webextension
 ```

-Now that you are inside the newly create project you can run some built in commands:
+Now that you are inside the newly created project you can run some built in commands:

 ### `npm run start`